Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

-When you upgrade to a more energy efficient air conditioner or heat pump, not only can you lower your energy bill, but you can also save some cash come tax season.
+Not only can upgrading to a more energy efficient air conditioner or heat pump lower your energy bills, but it can also save you some cash come tax season.
+We’ll tell you how.

-On January 1, 2023, new federal tax credit provisions under the Inflation Reduction Act came into effect.
-These new tax credits help reduce the cost of certain energy efficient improvements to homes and businesses—including air conditioners, heat pumps, and other home appliances and upgrades.
+First, some background.
+On January 1, 2023, federal tax credit provisions under the Inflation Reduction Act came into effect.
+These Energy Efficient Home Improvement tax credits help reduce the cost of certain upgrades to homes and businesses—including air conditioners, heat pumps, and other home appliances and upgrades.

 What Tax Credits are Available?